Sheila Kuehl: Los Angeles County Board of Supervisors

 On September 14, 2022, deputies from the Los Angeles County Sheriff's Department served Kuehl with a search warrant.
 The warrant is related to an investigation into Kuehl's involvement with an alleged "pay to play" scheme; a former County official claimed that Kuehl and others improperly awarded a series of contracts for sexual harassment training programs.
+A few days after the raids, the California Department of Justice took over the investigation.
+In an August 2024 court approved agreement ending the investigation, they stated there was "insufficient evidence to support the filing of any criminal charges".